butterfly1991/ns-3-dev-git/src/wave/doc/wave.rst

 802.11p standard, it is useless in simulation environment.
 Every node in |ns3| is assumed already time synchronized, which we can imagine that every node has a GPS device installed.
-5. ConfigureOcbDcf
+5. ConfigureEdca
-This method will set default EDCA parameters not only in WAVE channeles including CCH ans SCHs.
-Further, the deprecated 802.11p code in wifi module has some mistakes in 802.11p DCF configuration.
+This method will allow user set EDCA parameters of WAVE channeles including CCH ans SCHs.
+And OcbWifiMac itself also use this method to configure default 802.11p EDCA parameters.
-The reference is old 1609.4-2006, but the newest shall be 1609.4-2010 and 802.11p-2010 which set EDCA parameters different from the old standard.
 6. WILDCARD BSSID
 the WILDCARD BSSID is set to "ff:ff:ff:ff:ff:ff".
 As defined in 802.11-2007, a wildcard BSSID shall not be used in the